Skip to Main Content

 Male and female students

 All members of the Griffith community have a right to feel welcome and safe.
 It’s everyone’s responsibility to ensure equity and inclusion are part of our daily work and study environment.
-We provide a range of programs and resources to promote campus communities that are free from harassment, bullying, discrimination or other behaviours that impact negatively on others.
+We provide a range of programs and resources to promote campus communities that are free from harassment, bullying, discrimination or other behaviours that impact negatively on others including gender based violence.

 Our use of technology and online environments is increasing, and with it, the potential to experience unsafe behaviours such an technology-based abuse and cyber-bullying.

-The e-Safety Commissioner provides a range of information and resources to assist young people, educators, parents, women and seniors to both stay safe online and understand your digital reputation.
+The e-Safety Commissioner provides a range of information and resources to assist everyone to both stay safe online and understand your digital reputation.

-Whatever your gender, sexuality or relationship status, this free module from the MATE Bystander team aims to help you:
+Enrolled students should complete Respectful Relationships and Consent: Essential Student Knowledge available on your Learning Management Systems.
+Whatever your gender, sexuality or relationship status, this module aims to help you:

 • understand respect as a foundation to healthy relationships;